rspamd/rspamd/doc/markdown/tutorials/writing_rules.md

       greylist = 4;
     }

-You need to set the complete objects to redefine the existing ones.
+Note that you need to define a complete action to redefine an existing one.
 For example, you **cannot** write something like

     actions {
       reject = 150;
     }

-as this will set all other actions undefined.
+as this will set the other actions (`add_header` and `greylist` as undefined).

-The conjunction of `override` and `local` configs should allow to resolve complicated issues without having a Turing complete language to distinguish cases.

 ## Writing rules